LordGiacomoS/AO3-Item-Manager/README.md

 # Credits:
 __Dependencies__ <br />
-The library used for hiding passwords as they are typed in is <a href="https://github.com/asweigart/pwinput"> pwinput </a>, by asweigart.
+The library used for hiding passwords as they are typed in is <a href="https://github.com/asweigart/pwinput">pwinput</a>, by asweigart.

 A large part of the code needed to interact with AO3 uses a modified version of ArmindoFlores's unofficial <a href="https://github.com/ArmindoFlores/ao3_api"> AO3 API </a>, and so a huge thanks to everyone who has contributed to that project is in order, as this project would not exist without the foundation and insight that this api provided.